rob2d/redux-wings/README.md

 } = actions;
 ```

+Continuing the above example, when creating our store we can `compose` our
+new reducer functions to easily augment functionality.

+[example needed]

 ## Important Note

 This is a new library.
 If you have any issues, please feel free to submit as I appreciate any feedback!
 P.R.s and discussion for changes are also welcome.

+Also it is well understood that the example could be way better 😅 (and there should be very explicit API documentation added)

 Thanks.